🔗=====================>> The WWII Japan > Japan Overreaches Submodule <<====================🔗

 - USS Enterprise (CV-6) - commissioned 12 May 1938; survived WWII.

-- USS Wasp (CV-7) - commissioned 25 Apr 1940; scuttled 15 Sep 1942 after submarine attack in the South Pacific.
+- USS Wasp (CV-7) - commissioned 25 Apr 1940; scuttled 15 Sep 1942 in the Guadalcanal Naval War after submarine attack in the South Pacific.

-- USS Hornet (CV-8) - commissioned 20 Oct 1941; sunk 27 Oct 1942 after air attacks in the Battle of the Santa Cruz Islands.
+- USS Hornet (CV-8) - commissioned 20 Oct 1941; sunk 27 Oct 1942 in the Guadalcanal Naval War after air attacks in the Battle of the Santa Cruz Islands.

 - USS Essex (CV-9) - commissioned 31 Dec 1942; survived WWII.

-Today only the final carrier raid of early 1942, by the Hornet and Enterprise on 18 April, is remembered.
-In this raid, 16 Army Air Force two-engine B-25 bombers led by General Jimmy Doolittle flew from the Hornet over Tokyo, Japan into China.
-Although the bombs dropped in the Tokyo area did little damage, today this raid is considered a strategic victory.
+Today only the carrier raid by the Hornet and Enterprise on 18 April, is remembered.
+In this raid, 16 Army Air Force two-engine B-25 medium bombers led by General Jimmy Doolittle flew from the Hornet over Tokyo, Japan into China.

 Sources for Big Pigeon's WWII Japan > Japan Overreaches > 1942 Carrier Raids webpage: